 Hawaiian family of rocks playing in the waves.
 I added selective coloring to the highlights in this b/w image.

 Cee’s Challenge: Rocks, Boulders and Stones

-One challenge to my self-discovery was embarking on a journey of creative intent.
-It began with many baby steps and much frustration.
+to my self-discovery was embarking on a journey of creative challenge .
+It began with many baby intent and much frustration.
 I’m still crossing the bridge to materializing my vision for a photograph, but I’m pursuing the goal with joyous curiosity, learning the fine touches of digital art.
 Two years ago, I didn’t even have a clue how to crop an image.
-The above photo is a combination of using a filter and split tones.
+The above photo is a combination of using a filter and split tones. steps

 Creative blueprint evolved in youth